strikelegend13/BR-2026/risk/README.md

 # README
 - This semester, one primary focus was understanding deeper fundamentals on risk management, exercises and response.
 Alongside recently acquiring a SecurityScorecard third-party Risk badge, I am completing two courses both centered around cyber resiliency as well as AI governance starting the second half of the semester (CS-GY 9215-1 & 2).
 I am progressing towards finishing my resilience final project based around the, "PCAST Report to the President, Strategy for Cyber-Physical Resilience: Fortifying Our Critical Infrastructure for a Digital World" to develop a unique framework (TBD by March 7th).
-- There is a file showing how I utilize AI-crafted techniques to make advanced and realistic phishing messages with notes, this was the methodology used in my small simulation of 20 people with 9 being high-risk individuals (elderly).
+- There is a file showing how I utilize AI-crafted techniques to make advanced and realistic phishing messages with notes, this was the methodology used in my small simulation of 20 people with a large amount being high-risk individuals (elderly).
 I have also recently began fundamentals of the GoPhish interface.
 - The simulation paper is listed as well in ISPpaper.pdf
 - There is a folder titled "securedirectoryadvisor", which is a functional mini-project which needs much more refinement.
 - There is also a folder titled "unfinishedtool", which is a project I and 2 others have worked on and can be a considerd an extension of "securedirectoryadvisor"